 - Increase fluid intake.
 Advice to increase fluid intake to help decrease body temperature.

 - Discuss diet.
-Discuss eating habits and encourage diet for age to achieve health needs of the patient with the proper food diet for his disease.
+Discuss eating habits and encourage diet for age to achieve the health needs of the patient with the proper food diet for his disease.

 - Improve tissue perfusion.
 Elevate head of bed at night to increase gravitational blood flow.